-Our attorneys assist business owners who are confronted with claims on their personal assets, as guarantor or on the grounds of directors’ liability.
+Our attorneys assist business owners who are confronted with claims on their personal assets, as guarantors or on the grounds of directors’ liability.
 In some cases, debt cancellation can provide some solace.

 Restructuring of the business might be appropriate as well as part of portfolio- or inheritance management, joint ventures with other businesses, strengthening your market position, etc.

-If you are a creditor, our attorneys have solutions to increase your chances for recovery.
+If you are a creditor, our attorneys have solutions to increase your chances of recovery.

 Our team, highly experienced in insolvency and restructuring issues, advises and assists clients, both pre-emptively and in times of need.
 Restructuring and assisting businesses is made in an integrated and coordinated manner, thanks to our firm’s expertise in the field of business financing, tax issues, businesses in distress, mergers and acquisitions.

 - I have been summoned by the National Social Security Office (RSZ) – what to do;